Choose another writer in this calendar:

 well-to-do Jewish family.
 His father, Hugo, was a prosperous fur

-trader.
+trader, who had moved to Germany from White Russia.
 Pevsner's childhood was dominated by his mother, Annie (née

-Perlman), who had learnt to paint as a girl.
+Perlmann), who had learnt to paint as a girl.
 "She also sang and we had

 plenty of music at home and a grand piano.
 The music went from Italian